Aif4thah/SecCW/README.md

 ### 2.3 Send it

-To exploit this proof of concept, I suggest, if the law permits, using an external LNA as an RF amplifier to gain a small amount of power.
+To leverage this POC, i suggest a SDR with an external LNA as an RF amplifier to gain a just a small amount of power.
+But any radio transciever should do the job.

 > [!WARNING]
 > It is not legal to transmit at any power on any frequency.
 Find out about current regulations before use a RF amplifier.

 > [!CAUTION]
-> Using an LNA or other external amplifiers can damage your SDR.
+> Using an external amplifiers can damage your SDR.
 Always use a DC blocker.

-Transmit with SDR (adjust LNA, VGA) :
+Transmit with `HackRF_transfer` (adjust LNA, VGA) :

 ```sh
 hackrf_transfer -s 8000000 -x 47 -g 60 -l 40 -a 1 -f <freq_hz> -b 1750000 -t .\test-to-transmit.cs8